 with $\epsilon_0\equiv\epsilon(\chi_0)$.
-The Dilaton mass affects the depth of $V_\chi$.
-It can be seen from \autoref{fig:V0_Dilaton} that the larger the Dilaton mass is, the faster the Dilaton potential decreases and the lower the minimum is.
+The dilaton mass affects the depth of $V_\chi$.
+It can be seen from \autoref{fig:V0_dilaton} that the larger the dilaton mass is, the faster the dilaton potential decreases and the lower its minimum becomes.